OutlineFoundation/mobileproxylib/README.md

 # Outline SDK Mobileproxy

 This repository provides pre-compiled binaries of the Outline SDK Mobileproxy for Android and iOS.
-See the [Outline SDK](https://github.com/Jigsaw-Code/outline-sdk) for the library's source code.
+See the [Outline SDK](https://github.com/Jigsaw-Code/outline-sdk/tree/main/x/mobileproxy) for the library's source code.

-## Release Process

-To create a new release, you must run a manual GitHub Action.
-Follow these steps:

-1. Navigate to the **Actions** tab.
-2. Select the **Draft Mobileproxy Release** workflow.
-3. Click on the **Run workflow** dropdown.
-4. Enter the **Outline Experimental SDK tag** you want to base the release on (e.g., `x/v*.*.*`).
-5. Click the **Run workflow** button.
-This will trigger a new workflow run that builds the mobileproxy artifacts, updates the `Package.swift` and `build.gradle.kts` files, and creates a new draft release with the generated binaries.
-6. Update the draft release notes and verify that the library works manually.
-7. Publish the release!

 ## Integration